eliotis/taiga-ui/projects/addon-doc/README.md

 ## How to use

-1. Include `TuiDocMainModule` in your App module and use in your template:
+1. Include `TuiDocMainModule` in your App module and use it in your template:

     ```html
     <tui-doc-main>